-Parents will have the right of appeal against a decision to refuse admission to a Panel that is independent of the school admission authority and the LA.14
+Parents will have the right of appeal against a decision to refuse admission to a Panel that is independent of the school admission authority and the LA.

-11 This means after 1 September of the intake year.
+&lt;sup>11 This means after 1 September of Year 3.

-12 This will be 16 school weeks in advance for children of UK service personnel.
+&lt;sup>12 This will be 16 school weeks in advance for children of UK service personnel.

-13 School Admissions Code 2021 section 2.28
+&lt;sup>13 School Admissions Code 2021 paragraph 2.28

-14 Where a child has been permanently excluded from two or more schools there is no need for an admission authority to comply with parental preference for a period of two years from the last exclusion.
+&lt;sup>14 Where a child has been permanently excluded from two or more schools there is no need for an admission authority to comply with parental preference for a period of two years from the last exclusion.